-At The Khalsa Academy Wolverhampton we don’t just accept difference—we celebrate it, we support it, and we thrive on it for the benefit of our pupils, students, and our community.
-We are an inclusive academy that understands that every child is different, meaning every child’s educational needs are different.
-In our academy we provide Quality First Teaching, Together with scaffolding and modelling for our pupils and students, alongside a range of provisions to help our pupils and students achieve.
+The Khalsa Academy Wolverhampton don’t just accept difference—we celebrate, we support, and we thrive on it for the benefit of our learners and our community.
+We are an inclusive academy and understand that every child is different, meaning every child’s educational needs are different.
+In our academy we provide Quality First Teaching, together with scaffolding and modelling for our learners, alongside a range of provisions to help our learners to achieve.

 We believe in ‘Together As One’.